sd-omkar/hpc_benchmarks/spmv/charm/README.md

 * Currently, the result vector is not saved in any way.
 Vectors for small systems (*N* < 20) are written to stdout.
 * Be wary about memory requirements, especially with `-s` single row slicing.
 For very large matrices with low density, try to use `-m` multi row slicing, which is the best performing method anyway.
 * Inappropriate choice of slice sizes may lead to bad_allocs and other problems, you might need to experiment.
 For a start, try `-m 2048` and increase to up to 12500.
 Higher values usually increase performance.
+* Randomized matrices are really random.
+They aren't structured in any way and usually have one very densely filled row at the end.
+Using real-world matrices for serious benchmarking is advised.

 ## File formats ##